Yelp/mrjob/docs/glossary.rst

         The :term:`protocol` that converts the output of one step to the intput of the next.
 See :ref:`job-protocols` for details.

-    map
+    mapper
-        The act of converting one key-value pair to zero or more key-value pairs based on some function.
+        A function that convertsone key-value pair to zero or more key-value pairs based on some function.
 See :doc:`guides/concepts` for details.

-    mapper
-        A function that performs a :term:`map` operation.

     output protocol
         The :term:`protocol` that converts the output of the last step to the